Xinglab/CLAM/README.md

 Yi Xing [yxing@ucla.edu](mailto:yxing@ucla.edu)

 If you found a bug or mistake in this project, we would like to know about it.
-Before you send us the bug report though, please check the following:

-1. Are you using the latest version?
-The bug you found may already have been fixed.
-2. Check that your input is in the correct format and you have selected the correct options.
-3. Please reduce your input to the smallest possible size that still produces the bug; we will need your input data to reproduce the problem, and the smaller you can make it, the easier it will be.

 [TOC](#clip-seq-analysis-of-multi-mapped-reads)